Fitz9000/Connie-Pull-data-to-a-mastersheet/README.md

     masterFile = ThisWorkbook.Name
-    destinationTabMasterFile = "Put Values Here"                'tab you want to put data in destinationOutputColumnMasterFile = "A"                     'column to pull out put data once pulled
+    destinationTabMasterFile = "Put Values Here"                'tab you want to put data in destinationOutputColumnMasterFile = "A"                     'column to pull out put data once pulled With Workbooks(masterFile)
         lastRowMasterFile = LastRow(destinationOutputColumnMasterFile, destinationTabMasterFile)
+    End With

     'Import File variables
-    folderPath = "C:\Users\cHo\some folder1\some folder2"       'folder path of the file where you want to get data from importFile = "some spreadsheet.xlsx"                        'excel file that you want to grab data from importTab = "Some tab name"                                 'tab that you want to get data from importRange = "A1"                                          'range where you want to get data from
+    'folderPath = "C:\Users\cHo\some folder1\some folder2"       'folder path of the file where you want to get data from folderPath = "H:\"
+    importFile = "Hello Connie.xlsx"                            'excel file that you want to grab data from importTab = "Come Find Me"                                  'tab that you want to get data from importRange = "A1"                                          'range where you want to get data from

     importPath = folderPath & importFile

         'Check if import path exists
         If Dir(importPath, vbDirectory) <> "" Then